iCarloGiovanni/MyFirstVitest/README.md

 # React + TypeScript + Vite

+Unit testing with React Testing Library and Typescript.
+This project is a simple accordion react component, made with the purpose of learning how to test using vitest.
+In src > components, you'll find an Accordion.tsx file and an Accordion.test.tsx file.

+//////////////////////////////////////////////////////////////////////////////////////

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
 Currently, two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh